Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 2. Regular Pull Up

-A pull up is an exercise where the palms facing away from the body (underhand or supinated grip) while gripping the bar.
+A pull-up is an exercise where the palms face away from the body (underhand or supinated grip) while gripping the bar.

 This grip targets the back and shoulders more than the biceps.